By: Tierra Booth, Haley Bosselman By: Tierra Booth, Haley Bosselman | March 23, 2023 | Food & Drink

 Website / 3927 Van Buren Pl 90232

-Simonette is an all-day cafe that serves up impressive food and drinks, especially its bar selection.
+Simonette is an all-day restaurant that serves up impressive food and drinks, especially its bar selection.
 Next time you stop by, be sure to check out its slick espresso martini made with Pearl vodka, cold brew liquor and orgeat.
 This martini can be a nice pick-me-up during the day while still being flavorful and enjoyable.

 Website / 218 Main St 90291

-The 1 Hotel West Hollywood cocktail lounge is a great stop for drinks with friends after work or on weekends and we can think of no better order than its espresso martini.
 Inspired by starlet Sophia Lauren, the Simply Sopia is made with Absolut Elyx, Mr. Black Coffee Liqueur, salted colada syrup and biscotti foam.
 The sweet and strong flavors meet each other halfway to create a well-balanced and delectable drink.

-Website / 1542 Sunset Blvd 90026
+Website/ 1542 Sunset Blvd 90026

-Website | 9010 Melrose Ave 90069
+Website/ 9010 Melrose Ave 90069

 Olivetta keeps things classic.
 Made up of Absolut Elyx vodka, Crème de Cacao, espresso, Licor 43 and coconut cream, this espresso martini goes down smooth and refreshing.

-Website | 1263 W Temple St 90026
+Website/ 1263 W Temple St 90026

-Photography by: Courtesy of Connie & Ted's; Courtesy of Grandmaster Recorders
+Photography by: Courtesy of Grandmaster Recorders